 There are few skills that are as universal as building a fire.
 From remote Afghani villagers who have never seen a cell phone to the most Gucci’d-out backpackers, the fundamentals of building a fire don’t change much.
 It comes as a surprise to me when I encounter individuals who can’t build a fire…even though I encounter them with some regularity.
-This post is going to take a very deep dive (13,000 words and 70 photos, or about 6-8 times longer than the average article here) into how to build a fire.
+This post is going to take a very deep dive (13,000 words and 70+ photos) into how to build a fire.

 This article contains affiliate links.